Tangerine-Community/Tangerine/docs/editor/case-module/case-management-group.md

 # Case Management Group (experimental)

 Case Management allows us to define Case Definitions for different purposes such as following a participant in a drug trial over the course of many events, where each event may require many forms to be filled out.
-In order to create and find cases, you will need to configure the `"search"` as the `"homeUrl"` value in `app-config.json`.
+In order to create and find cases, you will need to configure the `"case-home"` as the `"homeUrl"` value in `app-config.json`.

 ## Configuring Cases
 Case Management allows us to define Case Definitions for different purposes such as following a participant in a drug trial over the course of many events, where each event may require many forms to be filled out.